MaritaIfemeni/Csharp_task4/README.md

 ## Missing Features

-- Exception handling has not been implemented yet.
+- No proper validation has been applied.
+- In some cases application crashes when user enters invalid input.

 ### Technologies used
 - C#